softerfish/fyuhls/README.md

-# fyuhls v0.1.2: High-Performance File Hosting Platform (Beta)
+# fyuhls v0.1.2: High-Performance File Hosting Platform

+Does the project look interesting or has it helped you out at all?
+A star for the project helps a lot.

 > Beta notice:
 > fyuhls is still a beta release.
 You should expect errors, rough edges, and incomplete behavior.
-It is **not** intended to be treated as a fully polished or fully functional production website at this time.

 > If you find bugs or broken flows, please send them through the built-in Bug Report area using the sanitized error log export so the issue can be reviewed safely and reproduced faster.
 You can also e-mail logs to **fyuhls.script@gmail.com** and I will support best I can when available.
 Keep in mind, this is a passion project, not a full time job.